kaaproject/kaa-rfcs/0006/README.md

 ### Configuration applied

-*Configuration applied* is a broadcast message that consumer MAY publish to indicate that an endpoint applied the configuration data.
+*Configuration applied* is a broadcast message that consumer MAY publish to report configuration application status by an endpoint.
-Providers MAY subscribe to these messages to keep track of the configurations that were last applied to the endpoints.
+Providers MAY subscribe to these messages to keep track of statuses.
 The message `{event-group}` is `config` and the `{event-type}` is `applied`.

 NATS subject format: